microverseinc/project-nodejs-rest-api/milestones/MILESTONE_6.md

 ## Introduction
 The Emvents application will have two types of users or personas: attendees (people signing up to events) and organizers (people organizing events).
 We will differentiate the two different roles and implement some authorization rules.

+## Get ready

+- **Familiarize yourself with ACL**:
+Learn how access control lists (ACL) can help you implement authorization in your application and how to use the Node ACL Node library in your project. [https://github.com/optimalbits/node_acl](https://github.com/optimalbits/node_acl)

 ## Requirements

 1. Only the user who has created the event should be able to update or delete an event.

 2. You should implement an endpoint that returns all the events organized (created) by a given user.